 licensee protective strategy.

-The 40 hours of contingency-based OJT does not mean an additional 40 hours for each position as a member of the security organization progresses in roles and responsibilities (i.e. armed security officer promoted to response team leader, etc.) Each progression in roles and responsibilities should have additional licensee specified OJT hours that do not have to add up to 40.
+The 40 hours of contingency-based OJT does not mean an additional 40 hours for each position as a member of the security organization progresses in roles and responsibilities (i.e., armed security officer promoted to response team leader, etc.) Each progression in roles and responsibilities should have additional licensee specified OJT hours that do not have to add up to 40.

 OJT training must be documented by a qualified training instructor and attested to by a security supervisor.